|« PreviousNext »|

-CloudFront confirms that the URL hasn't been tampered with, and performs the standard CloudFront operations: determines whether the object is already in the edge cache, forwards the request to the origin if necessary, and returns the object to the user.
+CloudFront confirms that the URL hasn't been tampered with and that it's still valid.
+For example, if you specified a beginning and ending date and time for the URL, CloudFront confirms that the user is trying to access your content during the time period that you want to allow access.
+If the URL is valid, CloudFront performs the standard operations: determines whether the object is already in the edge cache, forwards the request to the origin if necessary, and returns the object to the user.

 You can use signed URLs for any CloudFront distribution, regardless of whether the origin is an Amazon S3 bucket or an HTTP server.
 However, for CloudFront to access your objects on an HTTP server, the objects must remain publicly accessible.
 Because the objects are publicly accessible, anyone who has the URL for an object on your HTTP server can access the object without the protection provided by CloudFront signed URLs.
 If you use signed URLs and your origin is an HTTP server, do not give the URLs for the objects on your HTTP server to your customers or to others outside your organization.

 You can distribute private content using a signed URL that is valid for only a short time—possibly for as little as a few minutes.
 Signed URLs that are valid for such a short period are good for distributing content on-the-fly to an end user for a limited purpose, such as distributing movie rentals or music downloads to customers on demand.
 If your signed URLs will be valid for just a short period, you'll probably want to generate them automatically using an application that you develop.
 When the user starts to download an object or starts to play a media file, CloudFront compares the expiration time in the URL with the current time to determine whether the URL is still valid.